TomSpencerLondon/coder-craftsman/src/pages/2020-05-10-post-thirty-one/index.md

 A Command class holds some subset of the following: an object, a method to be applied to the object, and the arguments to be passed when the method is applied.
 The Command's "execute" method then causes the pieces to come together.

 The client that creates a command is not the same client that executes it.
-This separation provides flexibility in how you time and sequence of commands, and making commands objects, enables you to pass, stage, share, load in a table, and otherwise use them like any other object.
+This separation provides flexibility in how you time and sequence commands, and making commands objects, enables you to pass, stage, share, load in a table, and otherwise use them like any other object.

 To make use of Command: